 As required by section 4(b)(2) of the Act, we use the best scientific data available to designate critical habitat.
-We review available information pertaining to the habitat requirements of the species.
-In accordance with the Act and its implementing regulation at 50 CFR 424.12(e), we also consider whether designating additional areas outside those occupied at the time of listing is necessary to ensure the conservation of the species.
-As discussed in more detail below, we are not currently proposing to designate any areas outside the geographical area occupied by the species because occupied areas are sufficient for the conservation of the species, and we have no evidence that these species existed beyond their current geographical ranges in habitat types that are not represented by the critical habitat units we propose below.
+In accordance with the Act and our implementing regulations at 50 CFR 424.12(b), we review available information pertaining to the habitat requirements of the species and identify occupied areas at the time of listing that contain the features essential to the conservation of the species.
+If, after identifying currently occupied areas, we determine that those areas are inadequate to ensure conservation of the species, in accordance with the Act and our implementing regulations at 50 CFR 424.12(e) we then consider whether designating additional areas-outside those currently occupied-are essential for the conservation of the species.
+As discussed in more detail below, we are not designating any areas outside the geographical area occupied by the species because occupied areas are sufficient for the conservation of the species, and we have no evidence that these species existed beyond their current geographical ranges in habitat types that are not represented by the critical habitat units we designated.
 Below we go into more detail about the criteria used to identify critical habitat for Short's bladderpod, whorled sunflower, and fleshy-fruit gladecress.